Published: Aug 27, 2021Time to read: 8mins Category: Compensation

 - Applying or changing formulas incorrectly

 - Unknowingly making compensation decisions outside of set parameters

 - Forgetting to include new employees

-- Using the wrong version of the spreadsheet planning template.
+- Using the wrong version of the spreadsheet planning template

 2. Compliance and Reputational Risks

-Compliance risks incurred with spreadsheets include
+Compliance risks from using spreadsheets include:

 - Managers who don’t fully understand the template and make repeated errors, which OFCCP audits can expose

-- Data dispersed across departments and systems makes it difficult to ensure and prove consistency across pay grades.
+- Data dispersed across departments and systems makes it difficult to ensure and prove consistency across pay grades